 There's nothing cuter than little kids masquerading as ghosts and goblins, butterflies and monsters at Hallowe'en.
 Despite their cuteness, many parents worry about the amount of candy their little gremlins have access to this time of year.

-Hosting a party with a few friends and neighbours before or after trick-or-treating is a great way to fill children's superhero bellies with healthy and spooktacular food while taking some of the emphasis off of the candy.There are tons of creative ideas out there.
-Here are 5 tasty and ghoulish snack ideas that will make them squeal:
+Hosting a party with a few friends and neighbours is a great way to fill children's superhero bellies with healthy and spooktacular food while taking some of the emphasis off collecting candy.
+By hosting the party right before or after trick-or-treating, you minimize the amount of time they’re out collecting it for later.
+There are tons of creative ideas available to try.
+Here are 5 tasty and ghoulish snack ideas that will make them (and you) squeal:

 - Goblin Grins: Quick little veggie snacks that will make you smile.
 Cut a slit in the centre of an edible pea pod (just through one side).
 Cut out a tongue shape from a red bell pepper.
 Slide the tongue through the opening of the pea pod with the inside of the pepper facing up.
 Slide in a few slivered almonds for teeth.